paul-rottger/multiq/README.md

 However, differences across models are large, and there is a long tail of languages where models are neither accurate nor faithful.
 We explore differences in tokenization as a potential explanation for our findings, identifying possible correlations that warrant further investigation.

+This is a joint work by *Carolin Holtermann, Paul Röttger, Timm Dill and Anne Lauscher*.
+For further details feel free to check out our paper:

 ## Getting Started